 Students in an employment-based placement may choose to leave their job and/or be dismissed from an employment.
 If a student chooses to leave their job, they may discuss the possibility of continuing to complete their placement at their previous employment.
 If a student is terminated from an employment-based practicum placement they will follow the termination protocol outlined in the section above.
-The Practicum Office will only consider a new employment-based placement with approval from the Practicum Education Committee.
+If it is established that the student can be reassigned to a different organization, the practicum office will collaborate with the student to find an alternative placement that fulfills the course requirements.
+The Practicum Office is not obligated to secure or wait for an alternative employment-based practicum opportunity.
+Opting to postpone the transition to an alternate placement suggested by the Practicum Office could potentially affect the timely completion of the practicum course.